 BUT. . .
 It inspired me to write.
 It instilled the confidence I needed to get the crazy ideas out of my head and share my imagination with the world.

 When I read how Stephenie Meyer wrote Twilight with two toddlers hanging on her legs and another running circles around her desk while Blues Clues episodes looped in the background, I realized it was possible for me to achieve something I’d only ever dreamed about.

 I was really good at creative writing in school, and at one time wanted to be a television news journalist.
-I loved to entertain people and for a brief period even wanted to be a Hollywood movie star, but I love carbs way too much for that career.
-Writing was a way to entertain, right?
+I have always been charismatic, loved to entertain people, and even wanted to be a Hollywood movie star, but I never had the guts to pursue that career.
+Maybe someday I'll put the carbs down, swallow that unwavering insecurity, and step out of my comfort zone to tackle that ever-present dream.
+Anyway, writing was a way to entertain, right?
 I wrote poetry and short stories in high school.
 I could totally do this.
 So, I started writing, and I didn’t quit.

 I wrote during nap times, preschool times, after bed time, and early mornings before everyone awoke.
-I kind of feel obligated to pay royalties to The Disney Channel for baby sitting my boys when they were awake.
 Thanks to my DVR for providing endless episodes of The Mickey Mouse Clubhouse, I was able to finish my first novel in only six weeks.